-Rabbi Israel Meir Lau is the Chief Rabbi of Tel Aviv-Yaffo and former Chief Rabbi of the State of Israel.
+Rabbi Israel Meir Lau is the Chairman of the Yad Vashem Council and former Chief Rabbi of the State of Israel and Tel Aviv-Yaffo.

-As a survivor, Rabbi Lau intensely deals with Holocaust memory and commemoration through his worldwide speeches and appearances, as well as in his writings, including his best-selling autobiography Do Not Harm the Child.
-During his tenure as Chief Rabbi of Israel he worked to establish closer ties with the Catholic Church, ties that he still continues to strengthen.
-Rabbi Israel Meir Lau is the Chairman of the Yad Vashem Council.
+As a Shoah survivor and Yad Vashem Council Chairman, Rabbi Lau deals intensively with Holocaust memory and commemoration through numerous worldwide appearances and writings, including his best-selling autobiography Out of the Depths.
+During his tenure as Chief Rabbi of Israel he worked to establish closer ties with various non-Jewish religious communities, ties that he still continues to strengthen.